 Illinois Harvest of the Month is a flexible program and you can choose what parts you will take on as you undertake the program!
 Participants new to the program can take on some parts in Year 1, and then more in coming years.

-School districts that participate in the program will be required to:
+Sites that participate in the program will be required to:

-- Participate in a scheduled phone call to go over program basics or your attendance on an IL Harvest of the Month webinar
+- Participate in a scheduled phone call to go over program basics

-- Display Illinois Harvest of the Month signs and materials in participating cafeterias
+- Display Illinois Harvest of the Month signs and materials in participating cafeterias and garden programs

 What do registered participants get?

 - A seasonal calendar with featured food options for each of the four seasons in Illinois